dangula/passwordManager/README.md

  Exected result | 200 OK if user is created successfully   |
  |400 Bad Request with matching Error message if user is not created successfully |

-  For a user to be created/added successfully if following rules are qualified
+  Following are the rules for new user to be added/created.

   1. UserName must be unique, if a userName already exists then 400 Bad Request is returned with Error message ``` {'username' : 'Key already exists'}```